mvysny/dynatest/README.md

 * Dissuade from abominable programming techniques like inheritance and annotationmania.
 * Allow creating tests dynamically, in a fucking `for` loop if necessary.
 * Put the programmer in charge and allow him to use the full palette of software practices, in order to create well-maintainable test code.
+* With great power comes great responsibility.
+Don't make the test structure generation code more complex than anything else in your project.
+Keep it simple.

 ## Example